Tbearden10/Tbearden10/README.md

 # 💫 About Me:
 🔭 I am a senior at Colorado School of Mines.
 I have a passion for creating things of all types.
 I am currently focused on creating web apps to get exposed into the world of web dev.
-Aspiring Systems Engineer

 # 💻 Current Projects:
  * Dungeon Info Hub: Central hub for all things dungeon related including user stats